 - 1. Fifty-five (55) gallon closed metal barrels must be used.
 Barrels must be brightly colored or covered with barrel wraps. - 2.
-The course must be measured exactly.
-If the course is too large for the available space, the pattern should be reduced, depending on the arena size. - a) All measurements are taken from top center of barrel

-- b) Minimum distance of eighteen feet (18') from each side wall to barrel one and barrel two. - c) Minimum distance of thirty feet (30') between barrel three and the back wall. - d) Minimum distance of thirty feet (30') between barrel one and the start/finish line. - e) Recommended minimum stopping distance of at least sixty feet (60'), if available, but no less than forty feet (40'). - 3.
+The course must be measured exactly and marked with stakes or laser pointers prior to the start of the rodeo unless not allowed by facility.
+A standard barrel pattern is always preferred.
+No barrel pattern is to be set larger than a standard pattern, unless an approved variance is obtained.
+The largest pattern the arena size and ground conditions permit should be utilized.
+In a small arena, a standard pattern is preferred with a shortened score line.
+When further reduction of the pattern is required, it should be done proportionately to the standard pattern. - a) All measurements are taken from top center of barrel - b) Minimum distance of eighteen feet (18') from each side wall to barrel one and barrel two. - c) Minimum distance of thirty feet (30') between barrel three and the back wall. - d) Minimum distance of sixty feet (60') between barrel one and the start/finish line. - e) Recommended minimum stopping distance of at least sixty feet (60'), if available, but no less than forty feet (40'). - 3.
 If a sixty (60) foot stopping distance is available the course will be measured from the entry into the arena.
 If a sixty (60) foot stopping distance is not available the course will be measured from the back of the arena.
 The barrels shall be placed consistently in relation to the marker and made as level as possible. - 4.
-When called by Arena Director (or designee), contestant will run one of the prescribed patterns in Exhibit P. - 5.
 Knocking over a barrel shall carry a five (5) second penalty.
 A contestant may touch the barrel with his/her hands in Barrel Racing.